 Fast-forward to the present: We now know much more about African violet genetics thanks to many years of hybridizing trial and error and, more importantly, the research of experts such as Jeff Smith, Ph.D., the leading authority on African violet genetics.
 The reality: If two leaves are grafted together it is expected that the offspring will carry and exhibit the gene traits of either parent (one or the other) depending upon the plant cells from which each plantlet develops.

-For the sake of posterity, here is the technique outlined in several African violet and gesneriad books from the 1950s (due to discrepancies we’ve added our notes in parentheses):
+For the sake of posterity, here is the technique outlined in several African violet and gesneriad books from the 1950s (due to discrepancies I’ve added my notes in parentheses):

 » Choose leaves from two varieties with similar qualities.
 (One book states that the plants must have similar qualities; another states that it’s important that the leaves have similar qualities; yet a third book contains an illustration of a girl leaf grafted to a boy leaf.
-If you are going to attempt grafting we recommend that you choose leaves from two varieties that you would like to propagate and see what grows.)
+If you are going to attempt grafting leaves I would recommend that you choose leaves from two varieties that you would like to propagate and see what happens.)

 »When cutting the leaves from the parent plants make sure the petioles are at least 1-1/2 inches long.
 (Each leaf stem should be about an inch and a half long, or about 4 cm.)